-Apportionment of overhead expenses
+Apportionment of Overhead Expenses

-There are certain overhead expenses which cannot be charged totally to a specific department or shop, Such expenses are apportioned in a suitable ratio over related departments or shops.
+Certain overhead expenses cannot be charged completely to a specific department or shop.
+Such expenses are apportioned in a suitable ratio over several departments or shops.

-Thus the principle is that if an overhead cannot be wholly allocated to a particular cost center, it must be apportioned over related cost centers.
+The principle is that if an overhead item cannot be fully allocated to one cost center, it should be apportioned over related cost centers.

-Principles of apportionment of overhead expenses
+Principles of Apportionment of Overhead Expenses

 1. Derived Benefit

-According to this principle, the apportionment of common items of overheads should be based on the actual benefit received by the respective cost centers.
+This principle states that the apportionment of common overhead items should be based on the actual benefit received by the respective cost centers.
 This method is applicable when the actual benefits are measurable.

 2. Potential Benefit

-According to this principle, the apportionment of the common item of overheads should be based on potential benefits (i.e., benefits likely to be received).
-When the measurement of actual benefit is difficult or impossible or uneconomical this method is adopted.
+According to this principle, common overhead items should be apportioned based on potential benefits (i.e., benefits likely to be received).
+When the measurement of actual benefits is difficult, impossible, or uneconomical, this method is adopted.

 3. Ability to Pay